 (d) a research plan and survey of the sources sufficient to demonstrate the viability of the topic.

 The proposal must be approved by the dissertation advisor prior to the oral examination and copies must be given to each member of the examining committee in sufficient time before the exam.

 Students select the composition of the oral examination committee in consultation with their advisor and with the agreement of the faculty they ask to serve on the committee.
 The committee must include four faculty members, including the student’s advisor.
 Normally, two committee members come from the U.S. field.
 One must come from a field in the History Department other than the U.S. field, and one must be a faculty member in another department.
 Students must receive the Department's approval of their committee at least three months before the oral qualifying examination is taken.
+For more information on how to form a doctoral committee, please consult the Graduate Student Intranet.
 To obtain this approval and file to take the oral qualifying exam, students must obtain a copy of the “Field and Committee Approval Form for Orals” from the History Graduate Office and then submit the completed form.

 In the oral examination, you will be questioned about your dissertation proposal and, in connection with your proposal and your preparation with the members of your examination committee; you may also be questioned on related fields of study.
 Three major outcomes are possible: